Chair, 2014-15: Brian Borovsky, surface physics and friction

 In-depth study of particular topics in physics in a full-semester format.
 Topics are based on student interest and available staff.
 Recently taught courses include solid state physics, cosmology, and stellar evolution.

 In-depth study of particular topics done in a half-semester format.
 Topics are based on student interest and available staff.
 Generally offered as a pair of half-courses in one semester but students may enroll in only one.
 Recently taught courses include general relativity and cosmology.
-Prerequisite: Physics 244 and Mathematics 230.
+Prerequisite: PHYS 244 and MATH 230.
 Not offered in 2013-14.

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Prerequisite: Determined by individual instructor.
 Offered based on department decision.
 May be offered as a 1.00 credit course or .50 credit course.